 The Urban Displacement Project, a joint research and action initiative of the UC Berkeley and the University of Toronto, analyzes income patterns and housing availability to determine the level of displacement risk at the census tract level.
 Levels of displacement risk range from "probable displacement" to "extreme displacement," with four levels of displacement risk if risk is present.
-The Urban Displacement Project has not identified any areas of elevated risk in Reedley, though much of the western portion of the city has been identified as a "vulnerable community," corresponding with the areas identified as R/ECAPs (Figure 1L-19, Vulnerable Community Designation).
+The Urban Displacement Project has not identified any areas of elevated risk in Reedley, though much of the western portion of the city has been identified as a "vulnerable community," corresponding with the areas identified as Area of High Segregation and Poverty R/ECAPs (Figure 1L-1920, Vulnerable Community Designation).
 Vulnerability is defined as areas in which the share of very low-income residents is above 20 percent and the tract meets at least two of the following criteria: